-At this time, HPV, COVID-19 and Influenza vaccines are not required for school entry but will continue to be strongly recommended at the appropriate ages as is best practice.
+HPV, COVID-19 and Influenza vaccines are not required for school entry but will continue to be strongly recommended at the appropriate ages as is best practice.

-Acceptable forms of proof of immunization status includes a NMSIIS printout, printout from provider's Electronic Medical Record or immunization record card.
+Acceptable forms of proof of immunization status include a New Mexico Statewide Immunization Information System (NMSIIS) vax view printout, printout from provider's Electronic Medical Record or immunization record card.

-NOTE: School vaccine requirements are still in force if students are enrolled in ordine studies, home schooling or other adaptations due to COVID-19.
+Note: School vaccine requirements are still in force if students are enrolled in online studies, home schooling, or other adaptations.
 Thank you for keeping New Mexico's children safe from vaccine-preventable diseases.